zolex/vom/docs/README.md

 $objectMapper->denormalize($data, RootClass::class);
 ```

-VOM will only reset the source to the data root for nested entities that explicitly have the flag set to false, which means that you can decide where exactly you are expecting the input data on each level of deeply nested structures.
+VOM only disables nesting for properties, which explicitly have the accessor set to false.
+So other models that are nested within this one will not be flattened.
+This allows mapping between nested and _partially_ flattened data structures.

 ```php
 use Zolex\VOM\Mapping as VOM;